uriesk/epub-downloader/README.md

 # epub Downloader

 Downloads websites as epub by using mozillas [Readability.js](https://github.com/mozilla/readability) and [html-to-epub](https://github.com/lesjoursfr/html-to-epub).
-A reference to the source is added as secont chapter.
+A reference to the source is added as second chapter.
 It can save epubs with automatic generated YYYY-MM-DD-title.epub filenames and optionally drop them into subfolders by website name.

 ## Installation